The Great Gatsby Show Poster

 About The Great Gatsby

-Transport yourself to the opulent world of the 1920s as one of the greatest American novels hits the greatest American stage.
-Starring Jeremy Jordan (Newsies) as the eccentric and mysterious millionaire Jay Gatsby and Eva Noblezada (Hadestown) as the enigmatic Daisy Buchanan, The Great Gatsby arrives on Broadway after a record-shattering, sold-out run at Paper Mill Playhouse.
+The party's roaring on Broadway!
+The Great Gatsby is a “great, big Broadway extravaganza that explodes with life and energy” (Entertainment Weekly).
 Directed by Marc Bruni (Beautiful: The Carole King Musical), this story of extravagance and longing features choreography by Dominique Kelley (So You Think You Can Dance), a book by Kait Kerrigan (The Mad Ones) and a jazz- and pop-influenced original score by Jason Howland (Little Women) and Nathan Tysen (Paradise Square).
-Don’t miss the party — get tickets today to the musical that The New York Times calls “lush, bewitching, and dazzling!”

 The Great Gatsby Reviews